ZekeSnider/InstagramNonMutuals/README.md

 + You must copy the file `config.json.template` to `config.json`, and fill in the configuration details.
 The `includeVerified` option allows you to optionally hide all verified accounts from the lists.

 ### Running
 Use `python followers.py`.
-If you have 2 factor enabled, you will be prompted for the SMS code.
+If you have 2 factor enabled, you will be prompted for the verification code, or if you use TOTP, you can configure the `OTPHash` in `config.json`.

 The resulting files are saved to `followers.json`, `following.json`, and `nonmutual.json`.